jon-heard/obsidian-inline-scripts-library/TEJS_mythicV2.md

 Shortcuts for Mythic Variations 2.
 Uses TEJS_state to save & load this shortcut file's state.

-Enter the shortcut "state help" for reference.
+Enter the shortcut "help mythic" for reference.

 ~~
 ^help mythic$